-In 2012 Gelfand came within a whisker of becoming World Champion at the age of 43, only losing out to Viswanathan Anand on rapid tiebreaks.
+In 2012 Gelfand came within a whisker of becoming World Champion at the age of 43, only losing out to Viswanathan Anand on rapid tiebreaks after a 6:6 tie in classical games.
 It would have been an extraordinary culmination to the career of a player who has often been an enigma.
-Despite his obvious talent – he claimed the Soviet Union Junior Championship as a 17-year-old and won a string of international tournaments in the early 90s – his overall haul of tournament victories is modest for such a long career, and he’s often found himself outside the Top 10 on the rating list.
+Despite his obvious talent – he claimed the Soviet Union Junior Championship as a 16-year-old and won a string of international tournaments in the early 90s – his overall haul of tournament victories is modest for such a long career, and he’s often found himself outside the Top 10 on the rating list.

 What distinguishes Boris, however, is his dedication to chess and total focus on what for him is the ultimate goal – the World Championship.
 Since winning the 1990 Interzonal qualifying tournament ahead of the likes of Ivanchuk, Anand, Short and Korchnoi he’s come close on numerous occasions, for instance in 1996 when he beat Vladimir Kramnik in a quarter-final match only to lose to Anatoly Karpov in the semi-final.